sparkmobi/groqscribe/README.md

 | [Transformers Explained by Google Cloud Tech](examples/transformers_explained/generated_notes.pdf)             |  https://www.youtube.com/watch?v=SZorAJ4I-sA                                       |
 | [The Essence of Calculus by 3Blue1Brown](examples/essence_calculus/generated_notes.pdf) | https://www.youtube.com/watch?v=WUvTyaaNkzM                                            |

 > As with all generative AI, content may include inaccurate or placeholder information.
-GroqNotes is in beta and all feedback is welcome!
+ScribePlus is in beta and all feedback is welcome!

 ---

 ## Quickstart

 > [!IMPORTANT]
+> To use ScribePlus, you would need an api token from [GroqCloud](https://console.groq.com/keys)
-> To use GroqNotes, you can use a hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app) or [groqnotes.replit.app](https://groqnotes.streamlit.app).
+> You can use a hosted version at [groqnotes.replit.app](https://groqnotes.streamlit.app).
-> Alternatively, you can run GroqNotes locally with Streamlit using the quickstart instructions.
+> Alternatively, you can run ScribePlus locally with Streamlit using the quickstart instructions.

-### Hosted on Streamlit:

-To use GroqNotes, you can use the hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app)

 ### Hosted on Replit:

 You can also use the hosted version on replit at [groqnotes.replit.app](https://groqnotes.streamlit.app)
-> The project can be forked on replit here: [replit.com/@bklieger/groqnotes](https://replit.com/@bklieger/groqnotes)
+> The project can be forked on replit here: [replit.com](https://replit.com/@KevinAfachao/groqtranscript-1?v=1)

 ### Run locally:

-Alternative, you can run GroqNotes locally with streamlit.
+Alternative, you can run ScribePlus locally with streamlit.

 #### Step 1
 First, you can set your Groq API key in the environment variables: